Exploring the bolaven plateau laos

 If you’re willing to splurge on a experience go zip lining and drink the Laotian coffee above a waterfall.
 Bucketlist Goals thats all I have to say.

 Tad Lo & Tad Hang Waterfalls

-Champasak Grand Hotel– Large spacious rooms tastefully decorated and located 15 minutes away from the airport.
-Spa, fitness center and a large outdoor pool.
+The Champasak Grand Hotel has large spacious rooms that are tastefully decorated and located 15 minutes away from the airport.
+Some of the top amenities include a spa, fitness center and a large outdoor pool.

 - VISA– The USA and most European countries need a visa to travel Laos and you can obtain these at the border.
 The cost of a visa is $30 USD but varies depending on which passport you are holding.
 Check here to find out how much a visa cost for you.

 - CURRENCY: Laotian KIP is the currency of Laos.
 8,000 KIP is about 1 USD.
 Average daily budget is $40 USD’s and that’s not denying yourself of pleasures.